kalonez/nixos-personal-backup/README.md

-If you use this, you have to add the unstable branch using the terminal [Good for having both stable and unstable branch and later download any packages without hassle]
+If you use this, you have to add the unstable branch using the terminal [Good having both stable and unstable branch and later download any packages without hassle]

 sudo nix-channel --add https://nixos.org/channels/nixos-unstable nixos-unstable